 The Fire Operations division is responsible for handling all emergencies within the City of Thornton.
 The basic work unit of fire operations is the engine company.
 The staffing on an engine company is a minimum of three personnel – one company officer, one driver/operator, and one firefighter/paramedic.
 The primary services delivered by the fire operations division are:

 Fire Prevention Division

 The Fire Prevention Division is administered by the Fire Marshal.
-His staff includes three Fire Protection Engineers who perform many tasks, including the technical review and approval of construction, development, and fire protection system plans.
+Her staff includes three Fire Protection Engineers who perform many tasks, including the technical review and approval of construction, development, and fire protection system plans.
 Fire alarm system, fire sprinkler system, building construction, site utility, and various other plans are reviewed to ensure that buildings have adequate access roads, sufficient water supplies and fire hydrants, and correctly designed fire protection systems.
 The Prevention staff also performs various inspections to ensure the correct installation and maintenance of fire protection systems, and to verify compliance with all permit applications.

 Ambulance Services Division

 The Thornton Fire Department partners with Good Samaritan Medical Center in order to provide training, quality assurance and medical oversight of the level of care delivered to the citizens.
 In 2014, Thornton Fire Department responded to 6,398 emergency medical/rescue calls.